RefurbishedCommodore/Other/SNES/PAL/SNSP-CPU-01/Ser. No. UP11370647/README.md

 The SNES is now completely disassembled.
 The mainboard is ready for inspection, and the top and bottom covers are ready for cleaning.

 **Note:** Before disassembly, I noticed a faint rattling sound coming from inside the console.
-However, during disassembly I did not find anything loose.
-It is possible that whatever caused the noise became dislodged during disassembly, but I am not entirely sure.
+However, during disassembly, I did not find anything loose.
+It is possible that whatever caused the noise became dislodged during disassembly, but I was not entirely sure.

-**Updated note:** It turns out that faint rattling sound came from a small plastic part.
-The casing is extremely brittle (I don´t think I have ever experienced so brittle plastic before),
+**Update:** It turns out that the faint rattling sound came from a small plastic part.
+The casing is extremely brittle—I don't think I have ever experienced plastic this brittle before.

 <p align="center">
     <img src="Images/Dis_16.jpeg" alt="Description" width="700">